alanszp/kb-technology/guides/node.js.md

 * **lodash:** Utility methods for doing map, filter and a bunch of others things.
 * **q:** To avoid callback hell we use promises, these are the best you can get now ;)
 * **async:** Utility methods for async processing, queues, jobs, etc, use it where promises don't fit, ie: event processing.
 * **event-strem** Built in node capability, use it where promises don't fit, ie: event processing.
+Good article [here](https://github.com/dominictarr/event-stream)
 * **request:** Powerful http client with support for streams.
 * **twit:** Twitter API client.